icdocsoc/docsoc-guide-linux/3-more-commands.md

 Don't worry if the following list of commands seems very long at first.
 After lots of experience with using the Linux terminal you'll gradually start to memorise how each one works.

+Remember, whenever a command needs a file/directory path you can give it as either an absolute path or relative to your working directory.

 ## `touch`

-This is a really easy command. `touch <filename>` simply creates an empty file with that name in your working directory!
+This is a really easy command. `touch <file>` simply creates an empty file at the specificed location!
 Here it is demonstrated:

 ![touch](assets/commands/touch.png "touch")